 Indeed, hard drives are about 4 times cheaper than SSDs in terms of storage.
-For example, a $ 50 hard drive will have 1TB of storage space, while a similarly priced SSD will only have around 250GB.
+For example, 1TB External Hard Drives will cost you 50$, while a similarly priced SSD will only have around 250GB.

 The situation is similar at the other end of the spectrum: a hard drive.
 8TB will cost you around $ 300, while a 4TB SSD and above will cost you thousands of dollars.

 As we said before, a solid-state drive has no moving parts.
 It is therefore completely silent.
 Conversely, a hard drive is bound to produce a certain amount of noise, but not all hard drives are equally loud.

 Ultimately, the loudness of a hard drive depends on the following factors:

 - RPM: Low-end hard drives today start at 5,400 rpm while higher performance variants can go above 10,000 rpm.
 Of course, the faster a hard drive spins, the noisier it is.

 - Age / Damage: Because moving parts are essential to their operation, a hard drive can become noisier over time due to wear and tear on its mechanisms or physical damage.

 Many players take this approach.
 Just use a 500GB SSD as your system drive where you keep all your games installed while using a 1TB or larger hard drive for much more affordable data storage.
 This is, in the end, the most cost-effective solution.